In-Person Festival: March 13-17, 2024 in Salt Lake City, UT

 Students must be Deaf and enrolled in High School.

-To register for the 2023 festival, please fill out this in-take form below:
+To register for the 2024 festival, please fill out the in-take form below:

 For any questions, please email: NDHSTF@deafwest.org

-With the overwhelming success of the 2022 National Deaf High School Theatre Festival which was attended by over 100 students nationwide, we are looking forward to the 2023 Festival.
+With the success of the 2023 National Deaf Theatre Festival which was attended by over 100 students nationwide, we are looking forward to the 2024 Festival.

-The 2023 festival will consist of a five week virtual component of workshops and trainings taught by best in class instructors from the entertainment field.
-We will conclude the festival with an in-person weekend of artistry and performances, concluding in a nationally viewed live talent showcase which will be streamed on premiere national platform Stellar.
+The 2024 festival will consist of a five day in-person festival of workshops and trainings taught by best in class instructors from the entertainment field.
+The festival will conclude the festival with a showcase of artistry and performances, concluding in a nationally viewed live talent show.

-There are three exciting different parts to the National Deaf High School Theatre Festival.
-These different class offerings are meant to foster and nurture festival participant's inquisitive minds through creativity, while becoming confident, independent thinkers through social-emotional learning activities.
+The National Deaf Theatre Festival consists of different class offerings that are meant to foster and nurture festival participant's inquisitive minds through creativity, while becoming confident, independent thinkers through social-emotional learning activities.

-Participating students and schools will travel to Utah School for the Deaf in Salt Lake City, UT for three days of in-person theatre arts workshops and classes from Teaching Artists from Deaf West Theatre and National Technical Institute for the Deaf (NTID) Sunshine 2.0.
+Participating students and schools will travel to Utah School for the Deaf in Salt Lake City, UT for three days of in-person theatre arts workshops and classes from Teaching Artists from Deaf West Theatre.

 Workshop topics include: Acting, Filmmaking, Storytelling, Dancing, Performance and more!